Bijective solutions to the Pentagon Equation

 \section{Acknowledgments}

-Colazzo is partially supported by the Engineering and Physical Sciences Research Council [grant number EP/V005995/1].
-Van Antwerpen is supported by a FWO senior post-doctoral fellowship by Fonds Wetenschappelijk Onderzoek Vlaanderen [number 1229274N].
-The authors wish to thank Leandro Vendramin for stimulating discussion and computer calculations that started during the "Algebra of the Yang--Baxter equation" conference in Bedlewo in 2022, from which this project originated.
+Colazzo acknowledges support from the Engineering and Physical Sciences Research Council [grant number EP/V005995/1] during the early stages of this work.
+The authors wish to thank Leandro Vendramin for stimulating discussion and computer calculations that started during the ``Algebra of the Yang--Baxter equation" conference in Bedlewo in 2022, from which this project originated.